adam-rumpf/Computational-Probability-and-Statistics/docs/25-Linear-Regression-Case-Study.md

 The sample correlation coefficient, indicates a strong positive linear relationship between the variables.

-Note that we set the `use` argument to "complete.obs" since there are some observations with missing values, NA.
+Note that we set the `use` argument to "complete.obs" since there are some observations with missing values, `NA`.

 ## Sum of squared residuals